 He is also a sought after speaker and presenter for all topics relating to ultramarathon performance.
 He is coach to many of today’s top ultramarathon athletes including Dylan Bowman, Kaci Lickteig, Timothy Olson, Stephanie Violet, Dakota Jones, Kelly Wolf and many others.
 An accomplished ultrarunner in his own right, he has finished some of the most difficult races on the planet including the Badwater 135, Hardrock 100, Leadville Trail 100, Wasatch 100, Bear 100 and Western States 100.

 Cindy holds a BS in Nutrition and is a NASM-CPT / CES.
-Additionally, Cindy is a PN1 Nutrition Coach, UESCA certified running Coach and indoor cycling instructor.
+Additionally, Cindy is a PN1 Nutrition Coach, UESCA certified running, ultrarunning, and cycling Coach.
 Cindy has a strong business background and is a huge fan of educating coaches with unbiased science and providing them with great coaching skills, along with all the support needed to help them succeed.

-As the Director of Social Media, Cindy is responsible for the planning, development and execution of content production and social media strategies.
+As the Director of Operations, Cindy is responsible for the day-to-day operations, and planning, development, and execution of content production and social media strategies.

 Jason holds a BS in Exercise Science from Brigham Young University and a DC (Doctor of Chiropractic) degree from Palmer College, which he graduated with honors (cum laude).
 Jason is also a UESCA certified running coach, a PN-1 nutrition coach, and a CPT & Human Movement Specialist through the Brookbush Institute.

 An avid runner, Jason has competed in over 200 races, including 25+ marathons and half marathons and is a Boston Marathon qualifier.